HADIS-Home-Automation/HADIS-Frontend/src/README.md

 #### Temperature & Humidity sensor
 Display component for HADIS temperature & humidity sensor.
-Update interval is 1min, for inside use only.
+Update interval is 1 min, for inside use only.

 ```
 componentType: "TempHumSensor"